Database requirements

 Software requirements

-• PostgreSQL 14.x (only Core, Amazon RDS, or Amazon Aurora distributions)
+• PostgreSQL 16.n (Core, Amazon RDS, or Amazon Aurora distributions only)

-• PostgreSQL 13.x (only Core or Amazon RDS distributions)
+• PostgreSQL 13.n (Core or Amazon RDS distributions only)

-• PostgreSQL 12.x (only Core or Amazon RDS distributions)
+• PostgreSQL 12.n (Core or Amazon RDS distributions only)

-• Oracle 19c is supported when deployed as software or when used with Amazon RDS
+• Oracle 19c when deployed as software or when used with Amazon RDS

 Microsoft SQL Server Express considerations

 Some deployments might be able to use Microsoft SQL Server Express for the Deep Security Manager database.
-Important limitations are below.
-If you think your deployment cannot operate within these limitations, use another database, or migrate to the Enterprise edition.
+If you think your deployment cannot operate within the following limitations, use another database or migrate to the Enterprise edition.

 • Express edition size limitations: Microsoft SQL Server Express has a 10 GB maximum database size and other important limits.
 High load scenarios are not supported by Express.
 Symptoms can include database connection errors.

-• Express edition 'LocalDB' preset: Express has a "LocalDB" preset.
-More configuration may be required to accept remote connections.
+• Express edition LocalDB preset: Express has a LocalDB preset.
+Additional configuration may be required to accept remote connections.

 • Limited number of protected computers: Do not use Microsoft SQL Server Express if your deployment has more than 50 protected computers.
-More computers' events will cause a larger database which Microsoft SQL Server Express cannot handle.
+More events generated from the computer result in a larger database which Microsoft SQL Server Express cannot handle.

 • Lack of multi-node support: Multi-node Deep Security Manager, required for larger deployments, is not supported by Express.